RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 ### Affectedness
-After following the previous steps, scanning vendors can use the full product/component `product_id` "red_hat_enterprise_linux_9:gcc", to determine affectedness information about the product and component in the `vulnerabilities`section of the document.
-Each product/component `product_id ` will be listed in the `product_status` category that corresponds to the affectedness of that product/component pair.
+Affectedness information is also found in the `vulnerabilities`section of the document.
+Each product/component `product_id` will be listed in the `product_status` category that corresponds to the affectedness of that product/component pair.

 CVEs should be reported as follows, based on the `product_status` for the product/component pair.